BaunCMS/Site/content/download.md

 You can download the latest version of Baun from the [GitHub releases page](https://github.com/BaunCMS/Baun/releases).

+If you prefer a geekier approach you can install Baun using composer:

+    composer create-project bauncms/baun

-If you prefer a geekier approach you can clone the Git repo by doing:
+Or you can clone the Git repo by doing:

     git clone https://github.com/BaunCMS/Baun.git